 Connection pooling is an important part of what makes Vitess fast, so using constructs that turn it off should only be done in rare circumstances.

 If you are using an application or library that is issues these kind of SET statements, the best way to avoid reserved connections is to make sure the global MySQL settings match the one the application is trying to set.
 When Vitess discovers that you are changing a system setting to the global value, Vitess just ignores those SETs.

 Once a session has been marked for reserved connections, it will stay as such until the user disconnects.

 Temporary tables exist only in the context of a particular MySQL connection.

 If a user uses temporary tables, Vitess will mark the session as needing a reserved connection.
 It will continue to require a reserved connection until the user disconnects - removing the temp table is not enough.
 More info can be found here.

-The MySQL locking functions allows users to work with user level locks.
-Since the locks are tied to the connection, and freeing lock has to be done in the same connection as the lock was acquired, use of these functions will force a connection to become a reserved connection.
+The MySQL locking functions allow users to work with user level locks.
+Since the locks are tied to the connection, and the lock must be released in the same connection as it was acquired, use of these functions will force a connection to become a reserved connection.
 This connection is also kept alive so it does not time out due to inactivity.
 More information can be found here..

 Whenever a connection gets transformed into a reserved connection, a fresh, clean connections is returned to the connection pool to replace it.